bids-standard/bids-specification/src/99-appendices/11-qmri.md

 ##### Other metadata fields

-The value of the `RepetitionTimeExcitation` is not commonly found in the DICOM files.
+The value of the `RepetitionTimeExcitation` field is not commonly found in the DICOM files.
 When accessible, the value of `EchoSpacing` corresponds to this metadata.
 When not accessible, `2 X EchoTime` can be used as a surrogate.